E-ideals in exponential polynomial ring: Maximal and Prime E-ideals

-In this subsection, we show that, except for the obvious implications that strongly maximal implies prime and E-maximal, the properties of E-maximality, strong maximality, and primeness of E-ideals are independent from each other.
-Our examples will be in the ring of exponential polynomials over an E-field.
+Clearly, a strongly maximal E-ideal is both prime and E-maximal; in this section, we show independence of E-maximality, strong maximality, and primeness of E-ideals, beyond the above trivial implication.
+Our examples are constructed in the ring of exponential polynomials over an E-field~$K$.

-Using Theorem \ref{lem:R-S} we see that not every E-maximal ideal is prime.
+Using Lemma~\ref{lem:R-S} we see that not every E-maximal ideal is prime.

-\begin{thm} Let $K$ be an E-field.
-There exists an E-ideal $P < K[x]^{E}$ , such that $P$ is E-maximal but not prime (and therefore $P$ is not strongly maximal). \end{thm}
+\begin{thm} There exists an E-ideal $P < K[x]^{E},$ such that $P$ is E-maximal but not prime (and therefore $P$ is not strongly maximal). \end{thm}